Rolisteam/DiceParser/HelpMe.md

 * The first instruction rolls 8 (10 sided) dice
 * The second instruction counts how many dice are higher than 6.
 * The third instruction counts how many dice are equal to 1.
-* The fourth instruction subtracts the result of the third instruction to the result of seconde one.
+* The fourth instruction subtracts the result of the third instruction from the result of second one.

 ## List of operators